Building and Running Signomix Locally

-In all documents relating to the development environment, it is assumed that all Git repositories are cloned to this common folder , e.g. /home/developer1/workspace.
+All documentation related to the development environment assumes that all Git repositories are cloned into this shared folder , e.g., /home/developer1/workspace.

 NOTE!

-All examples of commands and configuration files are given for Linux (Ubuntu distribution).
-For any other operating system, the examples given should be modified accordingly.
+All examples of commands and configuration files are provided for Linux (Ubuntu distribution).
+If you are using a different operating system, you must modify the examples accordingly.

-It is assumed that all Git repositories are cloned to this common <WORKSPACE> folder , e.g. /home/developer1/workspace.
+It is assumed that all Git repositories are cloned into this shared folder <WORKSPACE>, e.g., /home/developer1/workspace.

 Java 17 JDK